-'We are real people': Bana's mom speaks from Aleppo
+'We are real': Bana's mom speaks from Aleppo

 Three months ago, Alabed, an English teacher with a spotty Internet connection, decided she wanted the world to hear her children's voices and see their faces, hoping that maybe she could galvanize global support and save Aleppo.

 She created a Twitter account under Bana's name, tweeting almost daily about their life under siege.
-Short video clips like the one with Bana standing next to a window praying for the war to stop as blasts echoed in the distance, went viral.
-The 7-year-old's take on war generated headlines and support.
+Short video clips like the one with Bana standing next to a window praying for the war to stop went viral, although some Twitter users have questioned the authenticity of the account.

-"We are sure that the world listen to us, the world listen to the kids," Alabed told CNN in an exclusive interview over Skype on Sunday.
+"We are sure that the world listen to us, the world listen to the kids," Alabed told CNN on Sunday.

-Last month, as the regime intensified its assault on eastern Aleppo, the bombs fell closer and the tweets became more intense.
-On the night of November 27, a bomb reduced Bana's home to rubble.

-They have returned to Twitter, tweeting less frequently, as some Twitter users worried about the family's fate.
-Others have questioned the authenticity of the account.

-Alabed said they believe their home was targeted and they have been on the run since, living in fear and hiding in an undisclosed location in what's left of rebel-held eastern Aleppo.
+But as the Syrian army Monday captured more districts in eastern Aleppo from rebel fighters, leaving just a handful of districts in rebel hands, she is now tweeting to inform the world the family was still alive.

+An estimated 10,000 people have already fled eastern parts of Aleppo in the last 24 hours.
+CNN Senior International Correspondent Fred Pleitgen witnessed thousands of civilians walking through the southern front lines, many gaunt with fatigue and malnutrition, as the children among them cried in fear.

+In one tweet Monday, Alabed wrote: "Final message - I am very sad no one is helping us in this world, no one is evacuating me & my daughter.
+Goodbye."

+The family also fear regime forces have unjustly targeted them as anti-regime activists.

-"I received a lot of threatening messages in Twitter," she said.
+"I received a lot of threatening messages in Twitter," Alabed said Sunday.
 "I feel that we are really targeted from regime people, so I can't tell anyone.
 Even my parents doesn't know where I live."

+Bana's family has been in hiding since their home was reduced to rubble on November 27, their location unknown.

-She said she decided to speak to CNN to respond to questions and accusations of using Bana as an anti-regime propaganda tool.
+Alabed said she decided to speak to CNN to respond to questions and accusations of using Bana as an anti-regime propaganda tool.

 "I am still here.
 I am real," she said.
 "I am still fighting for my children's life.
 We are not propaganda.
 We are real people.
 We are -- we are Aleppo's people."

-Alabed was visibly thinner compared to the last time we spoke in October, exhaustion and stress written all over her face, with black bags under her eyes.
+When CNN spoke to her on Sunday, Alabed was visibly thinner compared to the last time we spoke in October, exhaustion and stress written all over her face, with black bags under her eyes.

 "We don't have enough food, even water, we don't have clean water.
 We just drink one cup every day," she said.
 Their daily hunt for food and water is punctuated by the explosions of bombs falling around them.